 When creating your referral page, focus on the following elements:

 - Copy.
-It has to be clear, straightforward, and inviting.
+It has to be clear, straightforward and inviting.
 Make it easy for customers to understand the instructions and what they will receive in return.

 - Form.
 Include the most relevant fields only.
 Most of the time, you will only need the customer’s name and email address to send the referral link.

 - Call-to-action button.
-Make sure that the color and shape is unique and stand out from the rest of the page or message.
+Make sure that the color and shape are unique and stand out from the rest of the page or message.
 Pay attention to the text as well.
 It should encourage visitors to click, yet avoid any clutter.

 3. Promote your referral program through multiple channels